 Please advise us of special occasions that will occur during your tour.
 We would love to help you celebrate!

-If you have any special needs, please let us know and we will make every effort to accommodate your request with the airline and our land operators.
+If you have any special needs, please email us at firstname.lastname@example.org and we will make every effort to accommodate your request with the airline and our land operators.